kodecocodes/i9t/contacts/contacts.markdown

 Whenever you want to access or modify the user's contacts, it is important to make sure that you have the user's permission so you don't violate their privacy.

-Not only is this part of being a good citizen, it is built into the Contacts framework.
+Not only is this part of being a good citizen in the iOS app development community, it is built into the Contacts framework.
 You cannot access the user's contacts without their permission.

-> **Note**: When you used the CNContactPickerViewController, you did not have to ask the user for permission.
+> **Note**: When you used the **CNContactPickerViewController**, you did not have to ask the user for permission.

-> CNContactPickerViewController is **out-of-process**, meaning that your app does not have access to the contacts shown in the picker.
+> **CNContactPickerViewController** is **out-of-process**, meaning that your app does not have access to the contacts shown in the picker.

 > The benefit of this is that the user does not have to grant permission when this is shown.
 If the user selects contacts and presses **Done**, they implicitly give you permission to use the contacts.